dogusAkaydin/MLwatch/README.md

 Data: Image-Net (14M images), Open Image dataset (9M images), or generally some labeled dataset with a pretrained model.
 Ingestion: Kafka
 ML Model: The pretrained model of the data set.
-(Resnet, VGG, ...)
+(Inception, Resnet, VGG, ...)